hipstersmoothie/Front-End-Toolbox/README.md

 - :memo: [Sidebar Transitions](https://tympanus.net/Development/SidebarTransitions/) Some inspiration for transition effects for off-canvas navigations.
 - :memo: [UX Motion](https://medium.com/ux-in-motion/creating-usability-with-motion-the-ux-in-motion-manifesto-a87a4584ddc) Creating Usability with Motion: The UX in Motion Manifesto
 - :memo: [Micro Interactions](https://www.invisionapp.com/blog/use-microinteractions-improve-ux-design/) How microinteractions imporve your UX Design
+- :memo: [Really Good UX](https://www.reallygoodux.io/) A Look Inside Your Favorite Products.

 ## Hosting
 - :wrench: [Zeit Now](https://zeit.co/now) Instant Global Deployments - Deploy to the most powerful serverless platform in the world with just one command.
 - :wrench: [Netlify](https://www.netlify.com/) Write frontend code.
 Push it.
 We handle the rest.
 All the features developers need right out of the box: Global CDN, Continuous Deployment, one click HTTPS and more…

 ## Applications
+- :wrench: [Sketch](https://www.sketchapp.com/) A digital design toolkit built to help you create your best work — from early ideas, through to final assets.
+- :wrench: [Overflow](https://overflow.io/) Turn your designs into playable user flow diagrams that tell a story.
 - :wrench: [tota11y](https://github.com/Khan/tota11y) - an accessibility (a11y) visualization toolkit
 - :wrench: [FreeCodeCamp](https://www.freecodecamp.org/) - The Front-End Checklist is an exhaustive list of all elements you need to have / to test before launching your site / HTML page to production.